New Full-Time Freshman Checklist

 If you have not already done so, be sure to complete the Free Application for Federal Student Aid (FAFSA), using Drexel's school code (003256).
 You should file the FAFSA by February 15.

 If there are any changes in your enrollment status, you must notify Drexel Central.
-A change in enrollment status could affect your financial aid or merit award.
-To report changes in your status use AskDrexel.
+A change in enrollment status could affect your financial aid.
+To report changes in your status, use AskDrexel.

 Before May 15